“Hey! Come in here and sit with us!”

 Two ladies sitting in a small field of mustard greens called to me as I walked down the flagstone path in the alley.

 I had time so why not?
-Rolling back a large, flimsy piece of chain linked fence, I stepped into the field to join them, sitting on a fallen tree.
+Rolling back a large, flimsy piece of chain linked fence, I stepped into the field to join them, and sat on a fallen tree.
 Being in a patch of green that smelled of fresh grass and tea was a welcome contrast to the damp city roads, concrete buildings, and tangled wads of power lines all around us.
 I introduced myself after giving the traditional greeting.

 “Have tea with us”